Henrykado/TweakedCutscenes/README.md

 8B Before Chaos 4, 8C After Chaos 4 - Similar changes to the ones made to Sonic's version of the cutscene.
 91 After 2nd Past - The message box now only appears when Knuckles says "What..."; The camera no longer goes inside the Master Emerald while it's displaying the Egg Carrier.
 92 Following Gamma - Knuckles now stalks Gamma instead of blankly staring the fence.
-9A Knuckles sees Chaos 6 transform - Knuckles now uses a cutscene mouth compatible walking animation, meaning that his mouth moves while talking now; Knuckles no longer makes the "glub glub" sound after Chaos 6 transforms.
+9A Knuckles sees Chaos 6 transform - Knuckles now uses a cutscene mouth compatible walking animation (optional), meaning that his mouth moves while talking now; Knuckles no longer makes the "glub glub" sound after Chaos 6 transforms.
 9D Restoring the Master Emerald - Knuckles no longer clips through the floor while restoring the Master Emerald.

 ### E102 Gamma:
-B4 Before Beta - Beta no longer dashes backwards, since it's position after dashing is too far away from it's starting position in the boss fight.
+B4 Before Beta - Beta no longer dashes backwards (optional), since it's position after dashing is too far away from it's starting position in the boss fight.
 B5 After Beta - Beta's walking sounds are now synced properly.
 B7 E100 Series meeting - Now plays the Egg Carrier's theme instead of Gamma's theme; Froggy shows up on the screen display when Eggman mentions him.
 BA Tikal - Some Chao sounds removed and others made quieter.